sunshine0523/Mi-Freeform/open_api.md

-## 2. Directly open the small window interface provided by meter window
+## 2. Directly open the small window interface provided by Mi-Freeform

 In addition to the above methods, Mi-Freeform also provides a broadcast mode to receive the instruction to open a freeform sent by an external application.
 Specific examples are as follows: